Succession to Elizabeth I: Early tracts

 John Lesley wrote on behalf of Mary, Queen of Scots.
 A defence of the honour of the right high, mightye and noble Princess Marie (1569) had its London printing prevented by Lord Burghley.
-It raised, in particular, the tensions between the Succession Act of 1543 and the actual wills left by Henry VIII.
+It raised, in particular, the tensions between the Succession to the Crown Act 1543 and the actual wills left by Henry VIII.
 Elizabeth would not accept the implied degree of parliamentary control of the succession.
 Further discussion of the succession was prohibited by statute, from 1571.
 A related work, by Thomas Morgan (as supposed), or Morgan Philipps (supposed), for Mary, Queen of Scots, was another printing of Lesley's work, in 1571.
 Lesley's arguments in fact went back to Edmund Plowden, and had been simplified by Anthony Browne.

 The Doleman tract

 The arguments naturally changed after Queen Mary's execution.
-It has been noted that Protestant supporters of James VI took over debating points previously used by her supporters; while Catholics employed some arguments that had been employed by Protestants.
+It has been noted that Protestant supporters of James VI took over debating points previously used by her supporters, while Catholics employed some arguments that had been employed by Protestants.

 A significant step was taken in Robert Highington's Treatise on the Succession, in favour of the line through the House of Portugal.